Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: : Large Language Model in Event Prediction

+\paragraph{Model architecture.} Our function $c$ is an energy function with a continuous-time Transformer architecture~\citep{xue2022hypro}.
+It reads the proposal $(t, k)$ followed by its evidence events in the chronological order, and returns a compatibility score $\in \Real$.

-We choose this particular Transformer model since it is the state-of-the-art event sequence model and has been demonstrated effective as a core component in larger systems~\citep{xue2022hypro}.
-In our setting, its attention mechanism may learn to disregard the retrieved events that are not really relevant but focus on the retrievals that can actually support or hinder the proposed event.
-Moreover, this model has a sophisticated handling of time which may learn how the time of an evidence event could affect its relevance: e.g., a recent evidence event may be more important than an ancient event.
+We choose this architecture because its continuous-time attention is suitable for our setting.
+First, the attention mechanism may learn to disregard any of the retrieved events that are not really relevant and focus on those which can actually support the proposal.
+Second, its sophisticated handling of time may capture how the time of an evidence event may influence its relevance to the proposal (e.g., a recent evidence event may be more important than an ancient event).